cornazano/conferences/2017/DevOpsEnterpriseSummitUSA.md

 />
 </a>

+* Organizational change is hard and prone to failure

+* Survey of existing literature (lit review) as part of doctoral work

+* _Leading Change_, John P. Cotter

+* Culture change: 19% success

+* Ability to adapt and change is a core competency

+* Confusion --> frustration --> anxiety --> fear --> resistance

+* More peer reviewed research on Transformational Leadership than any other theory

+* Cycle: Creativity --> Growth --> Authenticity --> Vision --> (back to beginning)

+  * First two involve interaction with others

+  * Latter two involve leader leading themselves

+* Leader needs to create _environment_ to empower others (adaptive leadership)

+* Correlates with _successful_ organizational change; more influence than any change methodology (leader behaviors)

+* Behaviors are learnable

+* Leadership and change case study

+* Transformation leadership initiative

+* "First time I felt like someone actually cared if I stayed here"

+* Need repeatable / scalable model of what they did

 ## <a name="yeman-johnson"></a> What Legacy Government Organizations Need to Advance the State of DevOps

 Robin Yeman (Lockheed Martin) | Suzette Johnson (Northrop Grumman)